-Newman University is committed to supporting all of its students, and has a dedicated member of staff who can provide support for those who come from a background in care.
-We are here to support care leavers and care experienced students alike right from the moment they apply and throughout their studies.
+Birmingham Newman University is committed to supporting all of its students and has a dedicated member of staff who can provide support for those who come from a background in care.
+We are here to support care leavers and care experienced students right from the moment they apply and throughout their studies.

 Dedicated Webpage

-We have a dedicated webpage for care leavers which details the support available from Newman, the contact details of our care leaver contact and details of the financial support that is available via Student Finance England and the local authority.
+We have a dedicated webpage for care leavers which details the support available from Birmingham Newman, the contact details of our care leaver contact and details of the financial support that is available via the University, Student Finance England and the local authority.

 We also have a hosted page, Propel.
 Our care leaver webpage and propel page will be reviewed annually and kept up to date.